Brian Stelfreeze: Career

-Stelfreeze began his career as the artist of the sci-fi miniseries CyCops in the mid-1980s.
+Stelfreeze began his career as the artist of the sci-fi miniseries CyCops in 1988.

-While Stelfreeze has been known throughout his career primarily as a cover artist, painting more than fifty cover illustrations for DC Comics' Shadow of the Bat, he's also produced a significant amount of sequential work, most notably of late with the miniseries Domino for Marvel Comics and Matador for DC Comics' Wildstorm imprint.
+While Stelfreeze has been known throughout his career primarily as a cover artist, painting more than fifty cover illustrations for DC Comics' Shadow of the Bat, he has also produced a significant amount of sequential work, including the miniseries Domino for Marvel Comics and Matador for DC Comics' Wildstorm imprint.

 Currently, Stelfreeze acts as art director for 12 Gauge Comics and occasionally has provided artwork for their series The Ride, and its prequel, Gun Candy.
-His latest work can be seen on the Walt Simonson-written Demon/Catwoman feature in DC Comics' Wednesday Comics.
+He also worked on the Walt Simonson-written Demon/Catwoman feature in DC Comics' Wednesday Comics.

 Stelfreeze is the artist on the 2016 revival of Marvel's Black Panther with writer Ta-Nehisi Coates.

 In 2020 Stelfreeze launched Thomas River, a spy series with a 40-page first issue.
 He created the art for the series, and co-wrote the series with Doug Wagner.
 The first issue was crowdfunded through Kickstarter, surpassed its funding stretch goal of $30,000, and was published by 12 Gauge Comics.